bitfwdcommunity/Gitgrant-bitfwd-community/StudyDefi.md

 This is where you tell the reader about whatever it is that your project hopes to deliver.
 This part is all about your product/ your vision/ values you hope to build an organisation around/ and what it is that your project has to offer.

     What are you building?
-Infrastructure to help streamline Defi Dapp development
+Tutorials / tooling to help streamline Defi Dapp development

     What does your project seek to accomplish?
-Help Defi Dapp developers go from zero to defi integration in a few minutes (not days).
+Help Defi Dapp developers go from zero to defi integration.

     How will it solve the problem?
 With some complicated infrastructure